wppusher/wppusher-documentation/getting-started.md

 1. The repository handle: {GitHub or Bitbucket username}/{Repository name}.
 Example: petersuhm/hello-user-wordpress-plugin.
 2. Whether the repository is hosted on GitHub or Bitbucket.
 3. Whether the repository is private.
+4. You can optionally select "Dry run", which means that the plugin won't actually be installed.
+It will just be added to the packages that WP Pusher controls.
+This is useful for already installed plugins.
+If you choose this option, be aware that the folder name fo the package must exactly match the slug of the repository.

 ## Managing packages